clbanning/mxj/readme.md

 <h2>mxj - to/from maps, XML and JSON</h2>
-Marshal/Unmarshal XML to/from JSON and `map[string]interface{}` values, and extract/modify values from maps by key or key-path, including wildcards.
+Decode/encode XML to/from map[string]interface{} (or JSON) values, and extract/modify values from maps by key or key-path, including wildcards.

 mxj supplants the legacy x2j and j2x packages.
 If you want the old syntax, use mxj/x2j and mxj/j2x packages.